Telematic Media Arts

 In-Conversation: Jennifer Locke with curator Clark Buckner

-Saturday, XY, 2:00 – 4:00
+Saturday, March 21st, 2:00 – 4:00

-Jennifer Locke’s Passing Through is a two-channel video installation, exploring the body as a sculptural object in relationship to architectural space and the material power-dynamics that organize and sustain lived experience.
+A two-channel video installation, exploring the body as a sculptural object in relationship to power, architecture,, and the material conditions of lived experience.

-At the outset of the video, one side of the installation shows the minimalist, neutral plane of a white wall, while the other shows the wooden studs and unpainted drywall on the other side.
-The artist enters the frame with the white wall and begins hitting it repeatedly with a hammer, bridging the two sides of the installation, and ultimately busting a hole in the wall big enough for her to climb through to the other side.
+At the outset of the video, one side of the installation presents the minimalist, neutral plane of a white wall, while the other shows the wooden studs and unpainted drywall on the other side.
+The artist enters the frame with the white wall and begins hitting it repeatedly with a hammer, connecting the two sides of the installation, and ultimately busting a hole in the wall big enough for her to climb through to the other side.

 Artist Bio